alberto-lazari/.dotfiles/readme.md

 # Dotfiles
 My personal collection of dotfiles for MacOS and Linux that I currently use.

 If you are reading this you may be interested in the way I configure and use my \*NIX systems or in finding a complete and robust configuration for your system.
-If the latter is your case, I'm sorry to say that you are in the wrong place.
+If the latter is your case, I'm sorry to say that you are looking in the wrong place.
 The world is not perfect and so am I...

 ## Installation
 Use the [`install.sh`](install.sh) automated script to create symlinks on your home directory.
 The script is completely automated and installs based on platform (macOS/Linux) and installed programs (vim, zsh)

 ### Custom setup
-Every optional program configuration is configured with a `program/setup.sh` script, that cares about installing the base configuration, along with custom plugins
+Every optional program configuration is configured with a `program/setup.sh` script, that cares about installing the base configuration, along with custom plugins.
+This way, running the setup once, gets you a completely ready-to-use environment

 ## Local hooks
-[`.zshrc`](macos/zshrc), [`.bashrc`](bashrc) and [`.alias`](alias) use hooks to add local configurations to each file respectively.
+[`.zshrc`](macos/zshrc), [`.bashrc`](bashrc) and [`.alias`](alias) use hooks to add local configurations to each file respectively

 For instance, my general `.bashrc` could be like this:
 ```bash